Create IP reconciliation policies at the configuration (IPv4 only), block, or network level.

 - Setting a DNS server in an IP reconciliation policy will override the DNS server setting added in the Reconciliation Settings page at the configuration level.

 - IPv4 only.
-If you don't set a DNS server either at the global configuration level or specific IP reconciliation policies, the IP reconciliation and discovery engine will use the name server configured from the Address Manager administration console.
+If you do not set a DNS server either at the global configuration level or specific IP reconciliation policies, the IP reconciliation and discovery engine will use the name server configured from the Address Manager administration console.

 - Black Hole Vlan—enter a VLAN ID for the black hole VLAN.
 This will be used as a default VLAN for all unused ports.
 The default value is 1.
 BlueCat recommends configuring all idle ports of a switch to a different VLAN other than VLAN 1.